Fabric-covered Easter basket

-I kept going up until the handle was covered, and I glued the ends of the ribbon down with more hot glue.
+When it was all covered, I glued the ends of the ribbon down with more hot glue.

 Then I just folded the edges down, trimming as needed to make sure they covered the sides of the basket but just barely touched the bottom.
 A little more hot glue and everything was secure.

-Next up was the fabric, and I just laid the basket down and wrapped the fabric around, making sure to leave plenty of extra on the top and bottom.
+Now I was ready to add the fabric.
+I just laid the basket down and wrapped the fabric around, making sure to leave plenty of extra fabric sticking out on the top and bottom.

-Since I wanted to keep the needle and thread at bay, I finished the seam off by just folding it under and attaching it with a little more hot glue.
-Seriously, how did we ever survive before hot glue?
+Since I wanted to keep this a no-sew project, I finished the seam off by just folding it under and attaching it with a little more hot glue.
+How did we ever survive before hot glue?